 Amidst the Coronavirus pandemic, online holiday shopping is skyrocketing and while it’s a smart choice for your health, it’s important to remember bank safety.
 Cyber criminals and scammers find creative ways to steal money and personal information.
 Here are five best practices to remember this season as you shop online.

-1. Secure your debit card with the Card Valet App.
+1. Secure your debit card controls and alerts.

 2. Avoid unsecured Wi-Fi.